JustinLQuinn/Contacts-brekken-justin/README.md

 When the application starts, the contact list should is read from the file.
 The contacts file is edited durring functions execution.
 The main menu is responsive dependent on if the contact list has any entries in the file.

-Full Menu
+Full Menu:

-View contacts.
+1) View contacts
-Add a new contact.
+2) Add a new contact
-Search a contact by name.
+3) Search a contact by name
-Delete an existing contact.
+4) Delete an existing contact
-Exit.
+5) Exit
 Enter an option (1, 2, 3, 4 or 5):

-Restricted Menu
+Restricted Menu:

-Add a new contact.
+1) Add a new contact
-Exit.
+2) Exit
 Enter an option (1 or 2):

-The contacts information is shown in the following format:
+The contact's information is shown in the following format:

 Name | Phone number
 ---------------